jwend/prb-ui/README.md

-﻿Install instuctions for prasterblaster GUI desktop application (PrbUi2) for Ubuntu 12.04 LTS (precise) or later, x86_64.
+﻿Install instructions for prasterblaster GUI desktop application for Ubuntu 12.04,or later, on x86_64 architecture.

 Prepare Machine

   Prepare machine for building from source by running:
 ```
 sudo apt-get install build-essential gdb